 Business Finance Concentration: This concentration focuses on the role of finance in the corporate environment.
 It also looks at corporate and personal investments, the basic principles and techniques of valuing financial instruments, and methods of managing risk.
 It requires the following courses:

-- ECBU 323 Money and Banking (4)
+EČBU 323 Money and Banking (4)

 - ECBU 330 Business Finance (4)

 - ECBU 331 Managerial Finance (4)

 - ECBU 431 Investments: Security Analysis and Portfolio Management (4)

-- One of the following:

-- ECBU 430Speculative Securities-Options

-and Futures(4)ECBU 432Financial Institutions(4)

-- ECBU 436 International Finance (4)